pwighton/qm-sops/SOP-001--Design_Control.md

 #### 4.4.1 Activities

 In addition to the activities described in the Software Development Procedure, [SOP-012](SOP-012--Software_Development.md), the following additional activities, at a minimum, **shall** be performed:

-##### Create the initial DMR and BOM

-The Project Manager creates the initial DMR and BOM.
-Typical contents of the DMR
+-   **Create the initial DMR and BOM**: The Project Manager creates the initial DMR and BOM.
+Typical contents of the DMR includes:
-includes:
   -   PRS, SRS, SAD and SDDs
   -   Software Validation Procedure and Report
   -   Media replication and installation procedures
   -   Packaging and Labeling Specifications
   -   Installation and Update Procedures

-##### Create prototypes of critical components and assess initial usability
+- **Create prototypes of critical components and assess initial usability**:
 Prototypes of critical components are created for the purpose of performing the required Formative Usability Study

-##### Prepare Initial Labeling, Packaging and User Manual

-The initial labeling and User Manual are developed.
+- **Prepare Initial Labeling, Packaging and User Manual**: The initial labeling and User Manual are developed.
 Labeling includes physical labels that are applied to the medical devices as well as information presented to users of the medical device through a user interface.
-The User Manual provided with the medical device provides information on proper operation, interpretation of messages, etc. Applicable regulatory requirements for labeling are referenced in the Project Plan.
+The User Manual provided with the medical device provides information on proper operation, interpretation of messages, etc.
+Applicable regulatory requirements for labeling are referenced in the Project Plan.

 Product packaging is intended to clearly identify the medical device and all relevant information regarding the medical device.

 -   The PRS **shall** contain requirements for packaging and labeling that ensure that device packaging and shipping containers are designed and constructed to protect the device from alteration or damage during normal processing, storage, handling, and distribution.

 -   Labeling integrity is validated to ensure that labels will remain in place and are legible under normal operating and use conditions.

 -   Labeling and packaging artwork is validated by having someone not familiar with the product operate it exactly according to labels and instructions.

 -   Labeling and packaging designs are transferred into labeling and packaging specific documents and are included in the DMR as part of Design Transfer.

-- All labeling requires approval of the __NewCorp__ RA/QA Representative, who reviews the labeling to ensure that all regulatory and certification issues have been considered and are properly addressed.
+-   All labeling requires approval of the __NewCorp__ RA/QA
+    Representative, who reviews the labeling to ensure that all regulatory and certification issues have been considered and are properly addressed.

-##### Update previously approved documents, as needed
+-   **Update previously approved documents, as needed**

 #### 4.4.2 Activities, Work Products and Records

 The Software Architecture and Design Phase results in work products and records shown in the Software Development Procedure, [SOP-012](SOP-012--Software_Development.md).
 The following additional work products and records are also created:

 <table>
 <thead>